-The following procedures and consequences shall be followed when there have been violations of the Student Dress Code:
+The following procedures and consequences shall be followed when there have been violations of the Student Dress Code.
+When practical, students shall not be directed to correct a dress code violation during instructional time or in front of other students.

-First Referral:
+First Referral

-The student will be brought to the school office, and a parent/guardian contact will be made.
-The student will receive a warning and will be reminded of the dress code requirements by the principal or vice-principal.
+The student shall be brought to the school office, and a parent/guardian contact shall be made.
+The student shall receive a warning and shall be reminded of the dress code requirements by the principal or vice-principal.
 A change of clothes is required.
 The student shall be sent home if necessary.
-The violation will be documented.
+The violation shall be documented.

-Second Referral:
+Second Referral

-The student will be brought to the school office, and a parent/guardian contact will be made.
+The student shall be brought to the school office, and a parent/guardian contact shall be made.
 A change of clothes is required.
 A parent conference may be held as necessary.
 The student may receive detention and may lose school privileges.
-The violation will be documented.
+The violation shall be documented.

-Third Referral:
+Third Referral

-The student will be brought to the school office, and a parent/guardian contact shall be made.
-A change of clothes is required.
+The student shall be brought to the school office, and a parent/guardian contact shall be made.
 A parent conference is required.
-The student will receive detention and lose school privileges.
-Suspension from school and community service may also be required by the school administration.
-The violation will be documented.
+The student shall receive detention and lose privileges Community service may also be required by the school administration.
+The violation shall be documented.